mark-enomics/GTM-CF7/README.md

-# GTM-CF7
-Custom GTM Event Tag to listen to all form fields inside Contact Form 7 forms.
-When a user interacts (e.g. focuses or types), the tag will send an event to the GTM data layer.

 # GTM Contact Form 7 Interaction Tag

 A Google Tag Manager custom tag template to listen for user interactions on Contact Form 7 form fields (focus, change, input) and push relevant events to the data layer.